microsoft/DynamicTelemetry/CONTRIBUTING.md

 ## Development Environment

-You can contribute to this project from a Windows, macOS, or Linux machine.
+You can contribute to this project from a macOS, Linux or Windows machine.

 On all platforms, the minimum requirements are: